Thank you!

 What makes you so certain your beliefs are the right ones?

-For unbelievers, it’s worth noting that faith is foundational to all worldviews.
-Faith, described as “evidence of things unseen,” applies whether you believe in a Creator or the big bang with evolution—both require trust in unseen events.
+For unbelievers, it’s important to recognize that faith is at the core of every worldview.
+Faith, described in the Bible as “the assurance of things hoped for, the conviction of things not seen” (Hebrews 11:1, ESV), applies whether you believe in a Creator or accept the big bang and evolution—both require trust in events no one witnessed firsthand.

-These are reasons why Christians believe their faith is supported not just by belief, but by evidence and real-world events.
+Christians believe their faith is grounded not just in belief, but in evidence and real-world events.

 The Bible is just an old book of myths and fairy tales.
 How can anyone actually believe that stuff?